7 Steps to Creating a Must-Read Church Bulletin

 When I say worship experience, I mean in the live environment that your people are actually physically at, and also your stream.

-If you're streaming your services, I'd consider that your worship experience as well because people are worshiping online.
+If you're streaming your church services, I'd consider that your worship experience as well because people are worshiping online.

 You might use a countdown timer video.